01 of 10

 Live edge is a popular style that incorporates at least one natural edge or plane of the wood's surface: wormholes, bark, wood grain, and all.
 Remaining sides are milled down to straight edges or planes.

 Live edge riffs on the idea of contrasts--nature's gnarled and chaotic beauty against human-created smooth surfaces.
-Live edge projects are typically sanded multiple times with a belt sander and then clear-coated with glossy polyurethane sealant to emphasize these contrasts.
+Live edge projects are typically sanded multiple times with a belt sander and then clear-coated with a glossy polyurethane sealant to emphasize these contrasts.

 Erin Francois crafted this gorgeous live edge bench from a slab of walnut purchased online.
 She recommends using a slab that is at least 3" thick in order to accommodate the 1.5" long screws that are needed to attach the metal legs.
 Since the slab arrived raw and splintery, it was necessary for her to sand down all sides.
 She finished off her creation with two coats of clear polyurethane sealer applied with a foam brush.